Regular nowhere else north of Mexico, the handsome Yellow-footed Gull makes a visit to the Salton Sea well worth our while. Photo: Paul Lehman

 Alice O’Donell, Oct 2013

 Day 3: We’ll spend the morning crossing to Santa Cruz Island, the largest and most wooded of southern California’s Channel Islands.
 Once on the island we’ll hike gently in search of the surprisingly distinctive Island Scrub-Jay an endemic California species that has declined notably in recent years, perhaps as a result of West Nile virus or of predation on the young by the resurgent Island Fox population (there was a slight upsurge in 2011 and each year we have easily seen a few since then).
 If the weather is favorable, we may encounter a scattering of western migrants such as Black-throated Gray Warbler or an eastern vagrant such as American Redstart.
 Although transport across the Oxnard Channel is on a high-speed catamaran, we’ll hope to see a few pelagic birds including Pink-footed, Sooty and possibly Black-vented Shearwaters and Pomarine Jaeger.
+In 2015 we had an adult Red-billed Tropicbird only a few miles off Santa Cruz Island.
 Along the jetties around the marina we often find Black Oystercatcher, Surfbird, Black Turnstone and sometimes Wandering Tattler.
 Night in Camarillo.

 Day 4: After breakfast we’ll drive south through Los Angeles to Huntington Beach Central Park and the San Joaquin Marsh.
-Along the way we’ll look for Spotted Dove in Huntington Park, an exotic species that has been in sharp decline over the last decade.
-Once reaching Huntington Beach Central Park we are likely to encounter a fine variety of migrant landbirds as well as introduced and now established Nutmeg Mannikins.
+Once reaching Huntington Beach Central Park we are likely to encounter a fine variety of migrant landbirds as well as introduced Scaly-breasted Munia.
 Nearby at the Bolsa Chica Ecological Reserve, waterbirds including Elegant and Royal Terns, Long-billed Curlew, and Marbled Godwit should all be present along with the distinctive dark “Belding’s” Savannah Sparrow.
 Sometimes a Reddish Egret is present as well.
 Later we’ll continue down the coast in search of the endangered California Gnatcatcher.
 Night at Laguna Hills.

-Day 5: Assuming we’ve seen the gnatcatcher, we’ll drive south to San Diego stopping at the mouth of the San Diego River where one or two Little Blue Herons, a rarity in California, are often present along with numerous other waterbirds.
-Depending on the migration we may stop at Rosecrans Cemetery at Pt.
+Day 5: Assuming we’ve seen the gnatcatcher, we’ll drive south to San Diego Depending on the migration we may stop at Rosecrans Cemetery at Pt.
 Loma, a renowned migration place where many exceptional rarities have been found.
 Late in the morning or in the afternoon we’ll head east, stopping in the low but lovely and unpopulated mountains of central San Diego County.
 Here among the pines and oaks we should find a variety of species including Oak Titmouse, Mountain Chickadee, the distinctive-sounding coastal race of White-breasted Nuthatch, Western Bluebird, and with luck the local and often scarce and erratic Lawrence’s Goldfinch.
+Here or elsewhere in brushy regions we’ll watch for California Quail.
 Later we’ll drive down into the Imperial Valley for some local afternoon birding at the south end of the Salton Sea.
 Night in Calipatria.

 Day 8: After a bit more early morning birding at the Salton Sea we’ll depart to the north, possibly stopping at Desert Center or Morongo Valley, desert oases that can be excellent for migrants such as Western Wood-Pewee and MacGillivray’s Warbler.
 After lunch we’ll continue on to Mojave.
 Night in Mojave.

 Day 9: Our destination this morning is Galileo Hill Park, a high-desert ranch and club, an artificial oasis that attracts large numbers of landbird migrants including many rarities.
 We’ll spend the morning here looking for the canescens subspecies of the Bell’s Sparrow and searching for migrants.
-The strikingly pale Le Conte’s Thrasher can often be found in the Mojave Desert nearby, and there is a chance of seeing the introduced Chukar—we’ll search carefully for them.
+The strikingly pale Le Conte’s Thrasher can often be found in the Mojave Desert nearby.
 We’ll end our day near Ridgecrest where in some years Long-eared Owls were present.
 Night in Mojave.

-Day 10: This morning we may return to Galileo and nearby California City searching for migrants, or we might head north and up the spectaculat Nine Mile Canyon in to the Sierra’s.
-Here we may see Pinyon Jays and Chukar.
+Day 10: This morning we may return to Galileo and nearby California City searching for migrants, or we might head north and up the spectacular Nine Mile Canyon on the east side of the Sierra Nevada Mountains. .
+Here we may see Pinyon Jays and at least have a chance for Chukar.
 After lunch we’ll head south back to Los Angeles, possibly birding a bit in the Antelope Valley or elsewhere on the return.
 Night near Los Angeles International Airport.

 Day 11: The tour concludes this morning near Los Angeles Intercontinental Airport.
 No birding is scheduled for this morning.